 The ESFP personality type is fun-loving, spontaneous, and energetic, always ready for new thrills and adventures.
 They can most often be found surrounded by people, involving them in various fun activities, and spreading their enthusiasm for life wherever they go.
 With this exceptional combination of traits, ESFP personalities are also known as The Entertainer or The Performer.

 This article offers an in-depth overview of the dominant personality traits that make ESFPs unique.
 For all those who may wonder, we will answer what the E, S, F, and P stand for, and we’ll also explain the four essential ESFP cognitive functions.
-By the end, you will be more familiar with one of the most colorful personality types in the MBTI spectrum.
+By the end, you will be more familiar with one of the most colorful personality types in the 16 personalities spectrum.

 What is an ESFP?

-According to the MBTI theory, there are 8 dominant preferences, which combine to “produce” 16 different personality types.
+According to the theory, there are 8 dominant preferences, which combine to “produce” 16 different personality types.
 These four pairs of opposite preferences that may indicate the way someones acts or process things are:

 - Extroverted vs Introverted – determines whether a person directs their energy towards the outer or the inner world.